inversify/InversifyJS/wiki/deactivation_handler.md

 # Deactivation handler

-It is possible to add an activation handler for a type not binded in transient scope.
+It is possible to add a deactivation handler for a type binded in singleton scope.
+The handler can be synchronous or asynchronous.
 The deactivation handler is invoked before the type is unbinded from the container:

 ```ts
 @injectable()